adampotocki/test_php/README.md

 And just in case you can drop DB: ``` php ./db/drop_db```

-Your Server should point to current directory (index.php)
+Your server should point to this root directory and index.php